markusbrn/CarNDAdvancedLaneLinesP1/writeup/writeup.md

     * the starting points for the lane lines at image bottom shall be between 150 and 400 pixels for the left lane and between 1000 and 1200 pixels for the right lane line.
     * the curvature radius shall be greater than 300m for both lane lines
     * if this is the case the lane detection result is used for the drawing of the lane lines (self.detected=True) and an error counter self.ecnt is reduced by 1.
-    * if not the result is not used and the error counter is increased
+    * if not, the result is not used and the error counter is increased
     * if the result is admitted, it is stored in a buffer list "self.fit_list_l,r" which is used to compute the mean of the last five admissible lane detection results: self.best_fit=np.concatenate((self.fit_list_l.sum(axis=0)/5,self.fit_list_r.sum(axis=0)/5),axis=0)
     * if the error counter reaches 5 the lane identification with the window search is triggered again (self.reaquire=True); if this is not the case - and after the initial lane detection has been performed once - it is sufficient for the analysis of the next image in the pipeline to use the previously computed polynomial function and to search in an evironment of +/-100pixels around this polynomial function